twitter/typeahead.js/doc/jquery_typeahead.md

 * `classNames` – For overriding the default class names used.
 See [Class Names](#class-names) for more details.

+* `autoSelect` – If `true`, the typeahead will select the first suggestion automatically, and either Enter or Tab key will be available to press.
+Defaults to `false`.

 ### Datasets

 A typeahead is composed of one or more datasets.
 When an end-user modifies the